 “The electric that feels blade close”

-Man, this commercial is certainly from a far-off time.
-A time when you dressed up in a three-piece suit to fly.
+This commercial is definitely from a long time ago.
+It was a time when you dressed up in a three-piece suit to fly.
 A time when you could sprint through the airport at full speed.
 And, of course, a time when OJ Simpson was known only as an outstanding running back for the San Francisco 49ers.

 It was also a time when we didn’t ask many questions about what we saw on TV.
 Why is OJ Simpson running through the airport to get a rental car?
 Don’t you typically run through the airport if you’re trying to make your flight?
 We didn’t really care what the answer to those questions was – we just loved watching OJ run.
 At the time.